jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/flatten/README.txt

 count-count: count of a subquery that is a count
 count-expression: count of a column where the subquery has an expression on that column
 count-join-expression: count(*) on outside, two subqueries, one of which has an expression
+count-star-expression: count(*) with an expression in the subquery
+expression-count: an expression on the outside, and a count on the only subquery

 select-1: subquery with unique column